Anti-associative algebras: Polarization and depolarization of algebras

 The depolarization process permits to find again $\mu$ starting of a commutative multiplication $\rho$ and of an anti-commutative multiplication by

 For example, if $\mu$ is associative, then $\rho_\mu$ is a Jordan multiplication and $\psi_\mu$ a Lie bracket.
-An example of depolarization process concerns the Poisson algebras which can be viewed by this process as nonassociative algebras.
+An example of depolarization process concerns the Poisson algebras which can be considered as nonassociative algebras by this process.